Is ADHD even a real disorder, since most children show some of the symptoms some of the time?

 While there is not one specific proven test to determine who has ADHD, it is nevertheless a real disorder.
 ADHD is characterized by a specific constellation of symptoms, functional problems and developmental history that follows predictable patterns.
 However, the diagnosis should not be assigned casually.

-Can a child have an attention deficit and not be hyperactive?
+Can a child have an attention deficit disorder and not be hyperactive?

 Yes.
-This is known as ADHD-Predominantly Inattentive Type.
-Children with this subtype daydream and have a hard time focusing.
+This is known as ADHD, Predominantly Inattentive presentation.
+Children with this presentation will often daydream and have a hard time focusing.

 How does ADHD affect a child’s schooling?